Why build a connection to nature?

 Here are some resources from my own sites.
 Below the photos you’ll find links to the articles I find across the websites that have to do with nature and our need to be connected.

-I have a new website devoted only to nature sketching: Wild Ozark Nature Journal.
-Daily sketching and journaling is a great way to reconnect.
+Sketching and journaling in situ are great ways to reconnect.
 You don’t have to live in the country to do this, either.
 A leaf on the sidewalk is a great subject!

 The section header takes you to the archive of posts tagged with “nature” at my blog.
 Below are listed some of my favorite posts and pages from my blog that I think you’ll enjoy.

 - Symbols of Warmth and Sustenance (photos from a foggy morning in November)